pa-0/wcd/wcd/doc/README.txt

         Later I installed Linux (RedHat 5.0) on my PC and that became my main development platform.

-    1.2 The Windows

         Because eventually most DOS users will migrate to Windows I ported wcd to Windows NT.
 I started with Borland C 4.0, but changed soon to the MinGW compiler.
 The first Win32 port was ready in November 1999.

-    1.3 The GNU
+        The DOS 32 bit version still stayed the most popular version for a long time.
+In 2003 the Windows NT port became most popular.

-        Until wcd 3.2.1 wcd supported many compilers, but from version 4.0.0 the main focus will be on GNU C compiler and tools.
+        Until wcd 3.2.1 wcd supported many compilers, but from version 4.0.0 (Sep 6 2008) the main focus will be on GNU C compiler and tools.
 The DOS 16 bit version cannot keep up.
 It runs out of memory and GNU libraries for native language support are not available.
         Modern features, like Unicode support, can only be supported on modern operating systems like Linux or Windows.